 ……

-The EMLMR Supported MCS And NSS Set subfield indicates the combinations of MCS and number of spatial streams NSS that a non-AP MLD supports for reception and transmission on any EMLMR link during the EMLMR operation.
-The MCS Map Count subfield is set to 0 if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is smaller than or equal to 80 MHz.
-The MCS Map Count subfield is set to 1 or 2 if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is equal to 160 MHz and 320 MHz, respectively, and the value 3 is reserved.
+(#17517)The EMLMR Supported MCS And NSS Set subfield indicates the combinations of MCS and number of spatial streams, Nss, that a non-AP MLD supports for reception and transmission on any EMLMR link during the EMLMR operation, and is set to Nss - 1 .
+The MCS Map Count subfield is set to 0 if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is smaller than or equal to 80 MHz. (#17518)The MCS Map Count subfield is set to 1 or 2 if the maximum of the supported channel widths for STAs affiliated with the non-AP MLD operating on EMLMR links is equal to 160 MHz or 320 MHz, respectively, and the value 3 is reserved.
 The MCS Map Count Control subfield is present if the EMLMR Mode subfield is equal to 1 and is not present otherwise.

 ……

-The subfields of the EMLMR Supported MCS And NSS Set subfield, and their presence, are defined in Table 9-127e (Subfields of the EMLMR Supported MCS And NSS Set subfield).
+(#17519)The subfields of the EMLMR Supported MCS And NSS Set subfield are defined in Table 9-127e (Subfields of the EMLMR Supported MCS And NSS Set subfield).

 ……